Emissions calculation for shippers

 Data consolidation from different sources

-Collect CO2 emissions data from subcontractors and consolidate all emissions in one platform.
+Collect CO2e emissions data from subcontractors and consolidate all emissions in one platform.
 Centralized data allows for aggregate reporting across the entire logistic operation.

 Opportunities to reduce carbon emissions

-Showcase CSRD compliance to governmental authorities or benchmark and improve carbon reduction efforts.
+Showcase compliance with sustainability regulations or benchmark and improve carbon reduction efforts.
 Generate aggregate emission measurements, find carbon emission hotspots and take action.

 These shippers use BigMile to track their emissions

-Shippers like Ahold Delhaize, Bosch, Siemens, FrieslandCampina, RICOH and Zeeman already rely on BigMile to calculate & report on CO2 emissions.
+Shippers like Ahold Delhaize, Bosch, Siemens, FrieslandCampina, RICOH and Zeeman already rely on BigMile to calculate & report on CO₂e emissions.

 Here is how companies worldwide use BigMile to measure and reduce their supply chain-related carbon footprint.